-Description: An alternative investment tax credit available for investments in manufacturing or telecommunications facilities or support facilities that have been operating for the three immediately preceding years.
+Description: An alternative investment tax credit is available for taxpayers based on their investments in manufacturing or telecommunications facilities or support facilities where the these facilities have been operating for the three immediately preceding years.
 The credit is available for investments in excess of \$5 million and placed in service no earlier than January 1, 1996 for tier 1 counties.
 The investment threshold is \$10 million for tier 2 counties and is \$20 million for tier 3 and 4 counties.

-2018 2019 2020
+2019 2020 2021

 Income Tax Expenditure (m) (m) (m)

 Corporate Income Tax Expenditure 1 1 1

 State Tax Expenditure 1 1 1